 'Equity products' Products linked to equity markets.
 This category includes listed equities, exchange traded derivatives, equity derivatives, preference shares and contract for difference (CFD) products.

-'Equity risk' The risk of change in market value of an equity investment.
+'Equity risk' In the context of trading book capital requirements, the risk of change in market value of an equity investment.